hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_resource_policy.html.markdown

 The following arguments are supported:

 * `policy` - (Required) JSON formatted policy document that controls access to the Network Firewall resource.
+The policy must be provided **without whitespaces**.
+It is recommended to use [jsonencode](https://www.terraform.io/docs/configuration/functions/jsonencode.html) for formatting as seen in the examples above.
+For more details, including available policy statement Actions, see the [Policy](https://docs.aws.amazon.com/network-firewall/latest/APIReference/API_PutResourcePolicy.html#API_PutResourcePolicy_RequestSyntax) parameter in the AWS API documentation.

-* `resource_arn` - (Required, Forces new resource) The Amazon Resource Name (ARN) of the account that you want to share rule groups and firewall policies with.
+* `resource_arn` - (Required, Forces new resource) The Amazon Resource Name (ARN) of the rule group or firewall policy.

 ## Attribute Reference

 In addition to all arguments above, the following attribute is exported:

-* `id` - The Amazon Resource Name (ARN) of the account associated with the resource policy.
+* `id` - The Amazon Resource Name (ARN) of the rule group or firewall policy associated with the resource policy.

 ## Import

 Network Firewall Resource Policies can be imported using the `resource_arn` e.g.

 ```
-$ terraform import aws_networkfirewall_resource_policy.example arn:aws:iam:1234567890:user/example
+$ terraform import aws_networkfirewall_resource_policy.example aws_networkfirewall_rule_group.example arn:aws:network-firewall:us-west-1:123456789012:stateful-rulegroup/example
 ```